pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v6_4_and_v6_5.md

 The `pac4j-gae` module dedicated to the old Google App Engine authentication mechanism has been deprecated in v6.4.0 and removed in v6.5.0.

+The `pac4j-couch` module to support CouchDB as an identity storage has been deprecated in v6.4.0 and removed in v6.5.0.

 ### ) Configuration via Java

 ### ) Improvement of the OpenID protocol